Seafarers' Allowance, Fisher Tax Credit and Sea-going Naval Personnel Tax Credit

 The quickest and easiest way to claim Seafarers' Allowance is using our online service myAccount.
 The vast majority of people who claim this relief online receive their tax refund, where it is due, within five working days.

-You can use myAccount to complete a Form 12 tax return for the year you wish to claim for.
-You can do this by following these steps:
+You can use myAccount to complete an Income Tax form for the year you wish to claim.

 How to apply if you pay tax under the self-assessed system